arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 ***Note that this request form is specific to the [Modbus library](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) and only works with boards compatible with this library.
 Make sure to check the specifications for the board you are using!***

-You have to check the device-specific documentation to attain the right address, function code, starting registers and register count.
+You have to check the device-specific documentation to attain the correct address, function code, starting registers and register count.
 The CRC error check is taken care of by the Modbus library.
-To make it easier to understand the example below shows how to use the Modbus library.
+The example below shows how to implement the Modbus library in order to make it easy to understand.

 ### Example
 Let's say you have a Modbus-compatible energy meter working with RS-485.
 In our case, we use a model from [Finder](https://cdn.findernet.com/app/uploads/2021/09/20090052/Modbus-7M24-7M38_v2_30062021.pdf) which uses Modbus RTU protocol but you can use a different one.